hrsto/JSF-WebSocket-Upload-Component/README.md

 ## Attributes:

+* `ctxRoot` - In cases where the app is running from a different context root than `/`, you will need to set  this.
+Example:
+    * for `http://192.168.0.1:8080/my-contact-page` : context root is `/`, thus no need to set this
+    * for `http://192.168.0.1:8080/mySite/my-contact-page` : context root is `mySite` and this attibute must be set to `/mySite`
 * `wsBufferSize` - in bytes, defaults to 500KB; memory buffer used to limit number of writes to disk.
 Set to higher if expecting large files
 * `label` - defaults to `Drop files here.`
 * `styleClass` - defaults to `ws_upld_style`; the html css class for this element